vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 Array([[0., 0., 0., 0.]], dtype=float32)
 ```

-Forcing model calls to need the passing of parameters keeps it stateless, and
+Forcing model calls to require explicitly passing parameters keeps it
-returning parameters like any other PyTree makes Flax interoperable with JAX
+stateless and returning parameters like any other PyTree, makes Flax
-functions – as well as other libraries built on JAX.
-Essentially, by using Flax
+interoperable with JAX functions – as well as other libraries built on JAX.
-we aren't forced to use other specific frameworks.
+**Essentially, by using Flax we aren't forced to use any other specific
+frameworks and have access to all regular JAX features.**

 If you are used to frameworks like PyTorch, calling models like this feels
 unnatural at first.
 However, I personally quite like it this way – it feels
-quite elegant to just pass different parameters to the model to get different
+rather elegant to pass different parameters to the model to get different
 behaviour rather than "load" the weights.
-A bit subjective and fuzzy, but I like
+A bit subjective and fuzzy, I know,
+but I like it.

-it.
-To summarise the difference, if we want to implement $f_\theta(x)$, a
+> To summarise the difference, if we aim to implement $f_\theta(x)$, a PyTorch
-PyTorch module is basically $f_\theta$ (which we can call on $x$).
-A Flax
+module is basically $f_\theta$ (which we can call on $x$).
+A Flax module is
-module is simply $f$, which needs to be provided parameters $\theta$ before it
+simply $f$, which needs to be provided parameters $\theta$ before it can be
-can be called on $x$ – or alternatively, we call $f$ on $(\theta, x)$.
+called on $x$ – or alternatively, we call $f$ on $(\theta, x)$.

 All in all, the point of Flax is to **provide a familiar stateful API for
 development** whilst **preserving JAX statelessness during runtime**.
 We can
-build our neural network modules in terms of classes and objects, but the final
+build our neural network modules in terms of classes and objects, but **the
-result is a stateless function `model.apply` that takes in parameters and
+final result is a stateless function `model.apply` that takes in our inputs and
-inputs, and a PyTree of parameters.
+a PyTree of parameters.**

 This is identical behaviour to what we began with (recall our `model_forward`
-function at the start of this section), just tied up nicely in a bow!
-Hence, our
+function at the start of this section), just now tied up nicely together.
-function containing `model.apply` that takes as input our PyTree, can be safely
+Therefore, our function containing `model.apply` that takes as input our
-jit-compiled.
-The result is the same, a heavily-optimised binary blob we bombard
+PyTree, can be safely jit-compiled.
+The result is the same, a heavily-optimised
-with data.
-Nothing changes during runtime, it just makes development easier for
+binary blob we bombard with data.
+Nothing changes during runtime, it just makes
-those who prefer reasoning about neural networks in a class-based way whilst
+development easier for those who prefer reasoning about neural networks in a
-remaining interoperable with, and keeping the performance of JAX.
+class-based way whilst remaining interoperable with, and keeping the
+performance of JAX.

-There's a lot more to Flax than this, especially outside the `flax.linen` neural
+There's a lot more to Flax than this, especially outside the `flax.linen`
-network API.
-However, for now, I will move on to a full training loop example
+neural network API.
+For now though, we will move on to developing a full
-using Flax and **Optax**.
-I will swing back around to some extra Flax points
+training loop using Flax and **Optax**.
+We will swing back around to some extra
-later, but I feel some concepts are hard to explain without first showing a
+Flax points later, but I feel some concepts are hard to explain without first
-training loop.
-Without further ado..
+showing a training loop.

 ## A full training loop with Optax and Flax